 Sue Clark, a spokesman for the British Board of Film Classification, said that the board was in talks with some distributors about their failure to provide proper warnings.

 certificate is dependent on companies providing proper warnings about the film.
-The majority of distributors take their responsibilities very seriously, but we do have concerns about the way some companies are promoting 12A
+The majority of distributors take their responsibilities very seriously, but we do have concerns about the way some companies are promoting 12A films,

 These are often in the smallest lettering on posters and adverts - less prominent than the references to the film's internet sites.